yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/node-addition.md

 ![Initial setup](/images/explore/scalability/node-addition-cluster-setup.png)

 {{<tip>}}
-To understand how tablets are formed and split, see [Sharding & Rebalancing](../sharding-rebalancing/).
+To understand how tablets are formed and split, see [Data distribution](../data-distribution/).
 {{</tip>}}

 ## New follower creation

-When a node is added, the tablets are automatically [rebalanced](../sharding-rebalancing/#rebalancing).
+When a node is added, the tablets are automatically [rebalanced](../data-distribution/#rebalancing).
 The process starts by adding a replica for a tablet in the new node, and the new tablet bootstraps its data from the tablet leader.
 During this process, throughput is not affected as the data bootstrapping is asynchronous.

-In the illustration you can see that a new follower for tablet `T4` is added on the newly added node, `NODE-4` and that follower starts bootstrapping from the leader in `NODE-3`.
+In the illustration you can see that a new follower for tablet `T4` is added on the newly added node `NODE-4`, and that follower starts bootstrapping from the leader in `NODE-3`.

 ![Add a new replica](/images/explore/scalability/node-addition-replication.png)